USF-OS/Lab-VM-Setup/README.md

 to create your shiny new virtual machine. **Please read the instructions carefully**.
 There is plenty of time to complete the lab, so don't rush it.

+## Team IDs

+Please enter each team member's CS 326 ID number below:

+* Name 1: ID 1
+* Name 2: ID 2
+* Name 3: ID 3
+* Name 4: ID 4

 ## Grading

 To get credit for this lab, you must:

+1. Fill in your team's CS 326 IDs above
-1. Show us that your whole team can log in to their VMs directly via an ssh alias without entering a password first.
+2. Show us that your whole team can log in to their VMs directly via an ssh alias without entering a password first.
-2. Have one of the course staff run our VM test script to verify your VM is configured correctly.
+3. Have one of the course staff run our VM test script to verify your VM is configured correctly.
-3. Show us your lab notebook above and be prepared to explain each item in detail.
+4. Show us your lab notebook above and be prepared to explain each item in detail.